nana-hedgav/Day-1/README.md

 npm init -y

+Step 2:
-2. Install the commander library: npm install commander
+Install the commander library:

+npm install commander

-3. Step 3: Create the Arithmetic Module
+Step 3: Create the Arithmetic Module

 Create a file named arithmetic.js for the module that provides the arithmetic operations.

 Step 4: Create the Command-Line Interface

 Create a file named cli.js which will use commander to parse command-line arguments and perform the arithmetic operations.

 Running the CLI